google/skia-buildbot/golden/go/clstore/fs_clstore/FIRESTORE.md

 		Owner      string  # email address
 		Updated    time.Time
 		Subject    string

-	PatchSet
-		ID            string  # SystemID + System + ChangeListID
+		[]PatchSet
 			SystemID      string  # The id of the PS in, for example, Gerrit System        string  # "gerrit", "github", etc
 			ChangeListID  string  # SystemID from ChangeList
 			Order         int     # number of this PS
 			GitHash       string

 Indexing
 --------
-We'll need some complex indices because we are adding a "System matches" addendum to all queries (to avoid the small possibility being conflicts between two Systems with the same ID) and because we care about most recent ChangeLists.

-We'll need the following composite indexes:
-TODO(kjlubick): once we try running this on a real database, we'll see what indices we need.
+Due to the hirearchical structure, we should avoid all composite indices.

 We should mark ChangeList.Subject as no-index, to save some index space.